Skip to content

 How Evaluation Functions Work

-Your evaluation function receives the pipeline output and computes metrics by comparing it to the original dataset.
+Your evaluation function reads the pipeline output and computes metrics.
 MOAR uses one specific metric from your returned dictionary (specified by metric_key) to optimize for accuracy.

 What You Receive

-• results_file_path: Path to JSON file containing your pipeline's output
+• results_path: Path to JSON file containing your pipeline's output

-• dataset_file_path: Path to JSON file containing the original dataset
+• Optionally, dataset_path: Path to JSON file containing the original dataset (if you use a 2-argument signature)

 What You Return

 A dictionary with numeric metrics.
-The key specified in optimizer_config.metric_key will be used as the accuracy metric for optimization.
+The key specified by metric_key will be used as the accuracy metric for optimization.

 Using Original Input Data